damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

    - Determining the acceptable temperature range
 5. Repair information (refer to maintenance)

-How to visualize the process of user guide ?
+How to visualize the process of the user guide?
 1. Images
 2. Videos
   ```